Stichting-CROW/dashboarddeelmobiliteit-datakwaliteit/provider/TIER.md

 ## Improvements to make

-New MDS feed need to be implemented by Team Dashboard Deelmobiliteit.
+### Bied een werkende MDS-feed aan

+Per 31 mei stopte de TIER datafeed opeens met werken.
+TIER heeft nieuwe documentatie aangeleverd voor verbinden met de TIER MDS-feed, maar de stappen werken niet.
+Vanaf 26 juni kan een ontwikkelaar bij TIER ons hierbij verder helpen.
+Doel is een werkende MDS-feed te hebben, want zonder feed is er geen data.

 ## Logs

 | Updated    | Description
 | ----       | ---
+| 2023-06-19 | 🐛 TIER noemt: volgende week kan de developer hiernaar kijken (>= 26 juni)
-| 2023-06-16 | The MDS credentials work, but getting the vehicles doesn't.
+| 2023-06-16 | 🐛 The MDS credentials work, but getting the vehicles doesn't.
 We ask TIER to investigate why we get an error ('cannot get length of undefined')
-| 2023-06-13 | Feed is still down.
+| 2023-06-13 | 🐛 Feed is still down.
 Today we got the MDS credentials.
-| 2023-06-05 | GBFS-feed is down since May 31th.
+| 2023-06-05 | 🐛 GBFS-feed is down since May 31th.
 Reason: "CROW DD used version 1.2.
 We (TIER) were accepting any version in the URL, and if the version was not not valid we simply fell back to version 2.1.
 From now we are only accepting major version 2 (and 3 later on)".
 We asked for an alternative feed, in example MDS.
 There is MDS ([docs](https://api-documentation.tier-services.io/docs/data-sharing/MDS/TIER%20MDS%20API%20v1.2.html)) and we'll get the credentials
 | 2022-06-07 | We disabled the old feeds for the 4 NL cities, and activated the new feed.
 The new feed seems to work fine.
 | 2022-05-30 | TIER has created a new GBFS 2.1 feed URL that we can use to get all NL data: https://platform-services.tier-services.io/data-sharing/tier_shard_south_west_europe_middle_east/gbfs/1.2/free-bike-status.
 In the past we had to add a new GBFS 2.2 feed for every new city that TIER started to be active in.
 Good news.
 | 2022-04-28 | TIER has given us access to TIER data of Almere - Almere is active now